Mental Health Facilities in Vermont

 Vermont Psychiatric Care Hospital Department Of Mental Health - Montpelier, VT

 Vermont Psychiatric Care Hospital Department Of Mental Health is a mental health center in Montpelier, Vermont, located at 350 Fisher Road, 5602 zip code.
 Vermont Psychiatric Care Hospital Department Of Mental Health provides hospital inpatient treatment.
-Vermont Psychiatric Care Hospital Department Of Mental Health offers cognitive behavioral therapy, activity therapy and group therapy to seniors 65 or older, young adults and adults.
+Vermont Psychiatric Care Hospital Department Of Mental Health offers couples/family therapy, psychotropic medication and cognitive behavioral therapy to young adults, seniors 65 or older and adults.
 Vermont Psychiatric Care Hospital Department Of Mental Health also supports people with serious mental illness.
-More services available at Vermont Psychiatric Care Hospital Department Of Mental Health include diet and exercise counseling, psychosocial rehabilitation services and illness management and recovery.
+More services available at Vermont Psychiatric Care Hospital Department Of Mental Health include illness management and recovery, psychosocial rehabilitation services and family psychoeducation.

 Howard Center Child Youth And Family Services - Burlington, VT

-Howard Center Child Youth And Family Services is a mental health facility in Burlington, VT, located at 1138 Pine Street, in the 5401 zip code.
+Howard Center Child Youth And Family Services is a mental health facility in Burlington, VT, located at 1138 Pine Street, 5401 zip code area.
 Howard Center Child Youth And Family Services provides outpatient treatment.
-Howard Center Child Youth And Family Services provides couples/family therapy, group therapy and cognitive behavioral therapy to young adults, adults and children / adolescents.
-Howard Center Child Youth And Family Services also supports people requiring dual diagnosis treatment, military families and people with trauma.
-Some other services available at Howard Center Child Youth And Family Services include case management, therapeutic foster care and education services.
+Howard Center Child Youth And Family Services provides group therapy, trauma therapy and behavior modification to children / adolescents, adults and seniors 65 or older.
+Howard Center Child Youth And Family Services also supports children/adolescents with serious emotional disturbance, military families and LGBT.
+Additional services offered by Howard Center Child Youth And Family Services consist of intensive case management, family psychoeducation and vocational rehabilitation services.

 Rutland Mental Health Services Inc Early Childhood Services - Rutland, VT

-Rutland Mental Health Services Inc Early Childhood Services is a mental health facility in Rutland, VT, located at 10 Engrem Avenue, in the 5701 zip code.
-Rutland Mental Health Services Inc Early Childhood Services provides outpatient treatment.
-Rutland Mental Health Services Inc Early Childhood Services provides trauma therapy, couples/family therapy and behavior modification to children / adolescents.
-Rutland Mental Health Services Inc Early Childhood Services also supports children/adolescents with serious emotional disturbance, people with trauma and people with PTSD.
-Some other services available at Rutland Mental Health Services Inc Early Childhood Services include case management, family psychoeducation and psychosocial rehabilitation services.
+Rutland Mental Health Services Inc Early Childhood Services is a mental health clinic in Rutland, Vermont, located at 10 Engrem Avenue, 5701.
+Rutland Mental Health Services Inc Early Childhood Services offers outpatient treatment.
+Rutland Mental Health Services Inc Early Childhood Services provides couples/family therapy, group therapy and cognitive behavioral therapy to children / adolescents.
+Rutland Mental Health Services Inc Early Childhood Services also supports children/adolescents with serious emotional disturbance, people with PTSD and people with trauma.
+Some other services provided by Rutland Mental Health Services Inc Early Childhood Services include education services, case management and family psychoeducation.

 Ayers Brook - Randolph, VT